RainwayApp/spitfire/README.md

 If you wish to contribute documentation, code examples or fixes we are more than happy to accept pull request.

 To build the C++, you can find the precompiled WebRTC libraries on the release page [here](https://github.com/RainwayApp/spitfire/releases).
-Building WebRTC itself can be quite the headache so we provide scripts for that as well.
+Building WebRTC itself can be quite the headache so we provide scripts for that as well located [here](https://github.com/RainwayApp/webrtc-build-scripts/).